How to start talking to family about care

-Are you finding that being a caregiver to a friend or family member is becoming difficult ontop of your other commitments?
+Are you finding that being a caregiver to a friend or family member is becoming difficult on top of your other commitments?
 Are you concerned about their safety whilst you’re not available?
-Then it may be time to consider their care options, that way you’ll know they’re happy and safe whilst you’re away and so you can begin to enjoy time together again.
+Then it may be time to consider their care options that way.
+You’ll know they’re happy and safe whilst you’re away, and so you can begin to enjoy time together again.

 - Choose a comfortable place to start the conversation.
 Everyone needs to be happy, unrushed and in the right frame of mind.
-You don’t want to start this conversation whilst someone is frustrated and initially, you’ll want to reassure them that the decision is theirs and that you are just there to help.
+You don’t want to start this conversation whilst someone is frustrated, and initially, you’ll want to reassure them that the decision is theirs and that you are just there to help.

-- Make a list of what you are struggling with and, if you have any ideas, how you think a carer would help
+- Make a list of what you are struggling with and how you think a carer would help if you have any ideas.

 - Research the types of care.
 You might find that you initially want to start with a couple of days of respite care to see whether it works for you, or you might want to jump straight into home care or live-in care level of service.